AryanK112233/Devops--Netflix-clone/README.md

 # Devops Netflix Clone on Cloud using Jenkins

 ## Introduction:
-In this project we we'll deploy a complete Netflix homepage listed with real movies.
-A docker image will be created which will be deployed automatically on our main server using jenkins.
-A seperate monitoring server will be created to monitor our main server.
-Security measures in this project include SonarQube which will test the integrity of our code and Trivy to test integrity of our docker image.
-On every successful build we will recieve email notifications from Jenkins using SMTP server.
+In this project, we'll deploy a complete Netflix homepage with real movies.
+A docker image will be created which will be deployed automatically on our main server using Jenkins.
+A separate monitoring server will be created to monitor our main server.
+Security measures in this project include SonarQube which will test the integrity of our code and Trivy to test the integrity of our docker image.
+On every successful build, we will recieve email notifications from Jenkins using the SMTP server.

 ## Services used: